DoWhileNotDone/hills-app/README.md

    * docker compose exec hills-app-php-fpm php artisan db:seed

 **Notes**
- - Uses PHP v8 and MySQL v8
+ - Uses PHP v8 and MySQL v8 - Laravel 10 with Vue 3 and Intertia.
+ - Built using node v18.

 ## Running Locally ##

 1. Start the docker containers (detached, so run in the background)
    * docker compose up -d

 2. View the docker logs
    * docker compose logs -f

+3. Create and watch the assets using vite
+  * npm run dev

-3. Using the containers
+4. Using the containers
    * The code can be edited in an ide, the directory is mapped into the php and nginx directories
      * http://hills.test:8881
    * Run the php unit tests